TrevH/Local_News/README.md

 ##  Resources – equipment or other tools/people you might need.

-Access workshop and hardware - an interactive screen
+Access workshop and hardware - an interactive screen.

 Programs:

 ..*Unity